What is the Organization for Tropical Studies ?

 Can you tell me more about the courses and academic credit?

 For the undergraduate semester programs in Costa Rica and South Africa, students enroll in a total of 4 courses.
 For the summer programs in Costa Rica and South Africa, students enroll in one course.
-REU and NAPIRE programs do not receive credits.
+Auburn University Montgomery is the school of record for these courses, and will provide the transcripts.
+The REU and NAPIRE programs do not receive credits.